-Loudoun CoC and its non-profit partners participate in the annual Point in Time Homeless Count, where based on their outreach expertise, PATH staff serve in a critical role.
-For the 2023 PIT Count, participation was limited to staff of county agencies (MH SADS and DFS) and local non-profit partners who had previous experience conducting the PIT Count.
+Loudoun CoC and its non-profit partners participate in the annual Point In Time Homeless Count, where based on their outreach expertise, PATH staff serve in a critical role.
+For the 2024 PIT Count, participation was limited to staff of county agencies (MH SADS and DFS) and local non-profit partners who had previous experience conducting the PIT Count.

-Addressing the emergency shelter and transitional housing needs of homeless persons
+Addressing the emergency shelter and transitional housing needs of homeless persons return to homelessness.

-Local emergency shelters and transitional housing programs in Loudoun typically provide life skills and support to participants to help them gain skills to maintain their housing and to avoid a return to homelessness.
 Support groups address issues, such as physical and emotional health, relationship issues, and financial literacy.
 Case management is housing-focused, and participants are referred to community resources to access employment services and support that can lead to increased self-sufficiency.
 Education about mainstream community resources is also provided and participants are encouraged to access these services to supplement their income and help manage a temporary crisis.